Git Style Guide

 • Easier to undo changes because history is never overwritten

-• Easier for newbies to git to understand and employ ->squash merge is just a button press in GitHub
+• Easier for newbies to git to understand and employ.
+Bonus points for “squash merge” as a default setting in your github repo.

 • If you need to sync with main, use ‘merge’ instead of ‘rebase’